itsjesseyo/pyUspsLib/README.md

 NOTES
 -------------------------
 Requires Requests
 USPS requires you run tests with their data before you can get production permissions.
-THese tests are included.
+These tests are included.

 Features
 -------------------------
 This package allows you to get data from USPS.
-It currently support all address verification, shipping pricing, and package tracking.
+It currently supports address verification, shipping pricing, and package tracking.

 Installation